Shares in Germany's Brenntag drop on dual-use chemicals sale to Syria

-FRANKFURT (Reuters) - Shares in German chemicals distributor Brenntag dropped as much as 7.6% on Wednesday on a report that the company sold substances to a company in Syria that could go into chemical weapons, among other uses.
+FRANKFURT (Reuters) - Shares in German chemicals distributor Brenntag dropped on Wednesday on a report that the company sold substances to a company in Syria that could go into chemical weapons, among other uses.

 Sueddeutsche Zeitung said Brenntag, the world’s largest chemicals distributor, sold chemical raw materials to a Syrian pharmaceutical company.
 The report was made jointly with German broadcaster Bayerischer Rundfunk and Swiss publisher Tamedia.

-Brenntag, whose shares were down 4% at 1007 GMT, said a Swiss subsidiary supplied chemicals diethylamine and isopropanol in 2014, in line with relevant laws and regulations, to Syrian drugmaker MPI to produce a pain killer.
+Brenntag, whose shares were down 5.8% at 1400 GMT, said a Swiss subsidiary supplied chemicals diethylamine and isopropanol in 2014, in line with relevant laws and regulations, to Syrian drugmaker Mediterranean Pharmaceutical Industries (MPI) to produce a pain killer.

-Traders cited concern about the risk of a political fallout in the United States for the German group.
+Traders cited concern about the risk of political repercussions in the United States for the German group, which has a global workforce of more than 16,600 people.

-The newspaper said the two substances could be used in pharmaceuticals but could also be used to make the banned nerve agent sarin.
+The two substances can be used in various products, such as pharmaceuticals but could also be used to make the banned nerve agent sarin.

+Swiss drugmaker Novartis said it had granted MPI contract manufacturing and local distribution rights for products such as pain relief skin gel Voltaren.

+Novartis said that while it supplied the active ingredient for the product in 2014, it was MPI’s responsibility to procure other ingredients such as isopropanol or diethylamine and that the Swiss group played no role in that.

 Brenntag said MPI was producing the pain killer under licence for “a well-known Swiss pharmaceutical manufacturer”, without naming the company.